harel3782/nba-app/README.md

 - **Authentication:** Supabase Auth
 - **Tools:** Android Studio, Prettier, ESLint

+## 📥 Download Android App

+**An APK file is included in this repository!** 📱

+You can download the `NBA-Predictor.apk` file directly from the files above and install it on your Android device to get the full native experience.

 ## 🚀 Getting Started

 Follow these steps to run the project locally or build for Android.